II. Epidemiology

 5. HIV-induced Diarrhea (HIV-Induced Enteropathy or AIDS Enteropathy)

-1. Can be chronic and cause severe wasting
+1. Diarrhea can be chronic (>1 month) and cause malabsorption and severe wasting

 2. More common when CD4 Count <200/mm3